What to do?

 Use bright light, section hair, and spend at least 2 hours daily searching for nits.
 Remember, if nits remain they may not be dead from the lice treatment.
 If nits hatch, the problem will start all over again.
 Continue to check hair for nits daily for at least a month.
 Notify your school nurse if you find additional nits or adult lice.

 - Retreat with lice treatment.
-Follow instructions.
+Follow the instructions.
 Continue to pull out nits.

 - Wash all bed linens and pillows daily in hot water.
 Place in dryer.
 Vacuum mattress daily.
 Wash clothes worn, hats, and other washable items in hot water.
 Dry clean items if necessary.